 Alianza has been an Agile Scrum shop for 2+ years and we have seen huge increases in productivity, quality, predictability, and employee morale.
 Agile does not necessarily equal DevOps (Agile != DevOps) but it should.
 We realized early on that in order for us to realize our maximum potential we would need our operations and development teams to work more closely together (DevOps).
 We saw the inefficiencies of how we were working and recognized the need for better collaboration and shared ownership.
 The key to success with DevOps is recognizing that everyone in the organization, and especially development and operations, have responsibility for software delivery speed and quality.

-An early mistake that organizations often make with DevOps is creating a “DevOps Team” or giving an engineer the title of “DevOps Engineer” and then tasking him to fix all the problems with slow software delivery, quality and frustration with the process.
+An early mistake that organizations often make with DevOps is creating a “DevOps Team” or giving an engineer the title of “DevOps Engineer” and then tasking him to fix all the problems with slow software delivery, quality, and frustration with the process.
 This is the wrong approach; DevOps is a mindset and not a position with a fancy title.
 DevOps works when development and operations start working together and feel a sense of shared ownership for software release and quality.
-When they start talking more often, attend meetings together and are both given responsibility for accelerating software delivery and improving quality then things will start changing.
-Until a company reaches that point, no single engineer or small, dedicated team will effect the kind of change that is really needed to address to core underlying issues.
+When they start talking more often, attend meetings together, and are both given responsibility for accelerating software delivery and improving quality then things will start changing.
+Until a company reaches that point, no single engineer or small, dedicated team will affect the kind of change that is really needed to address core underlying issues.

 We found that all of this was much easier said than done.
 Old habits die hard and our default position is to revert back to old behaviors.
-Successful integration of DevOps requires management buy-in, patience and, most importantly, a continual stream of education and vision.
-It also requires a core number of key individuals who understand the concept, see the value and are willing to act as change agents.
+Successful integration of DevOps requires management buy-in, patience, and most importantly, a continual stream of education and vision.
+It also requires a core number of key individuals who understand the concept, see the value, and are willing to act as change agents.
 This process is difficult to speed up and it’s important to come into this realizing that it will take time.
-Changing long held beliefs and ideas are hard—but it is possible!
+Changing long-held beliefs and ideas are hard – but it is possible!